mumanchu/OptimizedGPIO/README.md

 This fast General-Purpose Input/Output (GPIO) library is a single include file `OptimizedGPIO.h` that provides top speed optimized digital I/O for STM32, SAMD, AVR, ESP32 and ESP8266 boards.
 The right code for the board is selected automatically by `#ifdef` directives, so you don't need to do anything special.
 The same [API](#api) is used for each board, so no changes are needed if you change board type.

-This library was originally developed part of a Stepper Motor library, which will be released ~~soon~~ eventually.
+This library was originally developed part of a Stepper Motor library, which will be released -soon- eventually.

 The voluminous README text is aimed at fledgling Arduino developers.
 The rest of you probably know this stuff already.

-_Joke of the week: "His software had more bugs in it than the Amazon Rainforest".
-(Not referring to me, of course.)_
+_Joke of the week: "His software had more bugs in it than the Amazon Rainforest"._ (Not referring to me, of course.)

 <!-- ================================================================================ -->